- 1. The Requirement

 The NASA Lessons Learned database contains the following lessons learned related to access to measurement data:

-- Know How Your Software Measurement Data Will Be Used, Lesson No. 1772: "Prior to Preliminary Mission & Systems Review (PMSR), the Mars Science Laboratory (MSL) flight project submitted a Cost Analysis Data Requirement (CADRe) document to the Independent Program Assessment Office (IPAO) that included an estimate of source lines of code (SLOC) and other descriptive measurement data related to the proposed flight software.
-The IPAO input this data to their parametric cost estimating model.
-The project had provided qualitative parameters that were subject to misinterpretation, and provided physical SLOC counts.
-These SLOC values were erroneously interpreted as logical SLOC counts, causing the model to produce a cost estimate approximately 50 percent higher than the project's estimate.
+- Know-How Your Software Measurement Data Will Be Used, Lesson No. 1772 567: "Prior to Preliminary Mission & Systems Review (PMSR), the Mars Science Laboratory (MSL) flight project submitted a Cost Analysis Data Requirement (CADRe) document to the Independent Program Assessment Office (IPAO) that included an estimate of source lines of code (SLOC) and other descriptive measurement data related to the proposed flight software.
+The IPAO input this data to its parametric cost estimating model.
+The project had provided qualitative parameters that were subject to misinterpretation and provided physical SLOC counts.
+These SLOC values were erroneously interpreted as logical SLOC counts, causing the model to produce a cost estimate of approximately 50 percent higher than the project's estimate.
 It proved extremely difficult and time-consuming for the parties to reconcile the simple inconsistency and reach agreement on the correct estimate."

 - "The number of software requirement changes (added/deleted/modified) during each phase of the software process (e.g., design, development, testing).